redbear/Duo/docs/devices_provisioning_guide.md

 		var YOUR_PRODUCT_ID = 88;

-* Run the following command to provision your Duo:
+* If you've worked through the [Out-of-Box Experience](out_of_box_experience.md), you should have known your Duo's device ID.
+Run the following command to provision your Duo:

 	    $ node main.js YOUR_DEVICE_ID